 The department of Fisheries and Oceans Canada has published an Integrated Fisheries Management Plan for Atlantic Seals for the period 2011-2015 (see Grey seals).
 In this plan hunt is regulated for most of the Atlantic seals in Canadian waters.
 Commercial harvesting for harbour seals is not permitted under this management plan.

 Despite their widespread presence, harbour seals are at present hunted only in Norway and Iceland, as a regulated hunt.
 In Atlantic Canada they are hunted only by indigenous people.

-In Norway hunting is non-commercial and occurs from land.
-Ideally seals are shot when they are hauled out.
-If seals are shot in the water, they need to be retrieved or sink otherwise.
-Hence this hunt often occurs in shallow waters or with the use of a small vessel as support.
+In Norway, hunting is non-commercial and occurs from land.
+Ideally, seals are shot when they are hauled out.
+If seals are shot in the water, they need to be retrieved or they will otherwise sink and be lost.
+Hence, this hunt often occurs in shallow waters or with the use of a small vessel as support.
 The use of rifles with expanding bullets is mandatory.

 Seal hunting in Iceland is focused almost entirely on seal pups, mainly for the skin; but the meat, the blubber (fat) and the flippers played an important role for human consumption in the past.
 Pups are taken when they are a few weeks old, just towards the end of lactation.
 Net hunting around the river mouths is the most common method for hunting the harbour seal pup.
 The hunting takes place in the spring.
 No specific quota system has been established.
 Seal hunting from land and shallow waters is managed by land owners and there are no special protected areas or protected periods.
 Annual takes range from 200 – 400 harbour seal pups.
 Harvests have declined in recent years because of the low market price of the skins.
 For a very long time before 1980 the catch was 4000 – 6000 harbour seal pups.